 MSU's International Business Center is a strategic affiliate of the U.S. & Foreign Commercial Service of the U.S. Department of Commerce (USDoC).
-Since 2012, Dr. Hult serves on the USDoC affiliated District Export Council, and MSU's International Business Center maintains the web presence of both the West and East DECs in Michigan (with IBC member Dr. Tunga Kiyak serving on the East DEC).
-At MSU, Tomas has served on the International Studies and Programs Executive Committee,
+Between 2012 and 2019, Dr. Hult served on the USDoC affiliated District Export Council, and MSU's International Business Center continues to maintain the web presence of both the West and East DECs in Michigan.
+At MSU, Tomas serves on the International Studies and Programs Executive Committee and

-Honorary Degree Committee, MSU President's Search Committee, and the Broad College of Business Senior Administrator group, among others.
-He regularly works with some 25 internationally oriented units on the MSU campus, and IBC has facilitated more than 12,000 firms nationwide going international since 2006, with more than 2,000 firms from the State of Michigan.
+the Broad College of Business Senior Administrator group, and he has previously served the university in various other capacities.
+He regularly works with some 25 internationally oriented units on the MSU campus, and IBC has facilitated data, information, and research to more than 12,000 firms nationwide going international since 2006.

 example, the regional impact of IBC's export programs have been tremendous for

 years (the export programs were started by the center in 2007).
 Under the

 auspices of IBC's Michigan Export Growth Program (global.broad.msu.edu/megp), in the last year